Global-Policy-Lab/gpl-covid/README.md

 python -m ipykernel install --user --name gpl-covid
 ```

 To run one of the scripts (`get_adm_info.py`), you will also need an API key for the US Census API, which can be obtained [here](https://api.census.gov/data/key_signup.html).
-You will need to save this key to `api_keys.json` in the root directory of this repo with the following format:
+You will need to save this key to `code/api_keys.json` with the following format (a template file is provided):

 ```json
 {